 This PSE summer school introduces participants to cutting-edge research on the topic and familiarizes them with the relevant methods to analyze the problem (econometric analysis, theoretic modelling).
 The objective of the course is to equip the participants with the background and tools that are needed to contribute to this dynamic field in terms of research and policy design and evaluation.

 The main questions we cover are the following.
-How do we measure the impacts of climate change on economic outcomes?
+How do we measure the impacts of climate change on human health and on economic outcomes?
+What are best practices in using geocoded data in environmental analyses?
 What are the relevant economic instruments to combat climate change in a globalized world?
-How can migration and trade help countries and individuals mitigate the impacts of climate change and/or disasters?
-How do lobbying and information acquisition influence the actual climate policies?
+How can trade help countries mitigate the impacts of climate change and/or disasters?
+How do lobbying and information acquisition influence actual climate policies?

-- Measuring the Impacts of Climate Change and Natural Disasters on Growth and Migration - Katrin Millock
+- Measuring the Impacts of Climate Change on Economic Outcomes - Katrin Millock

-- The Macroeconomics of Climate Change - Katheline Schubert
+- The Political Economy of Climate Change - Mireille Chiroleu-Assouline

 Workshop: present your paper